cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## errorInvalidLogin

-This object will be sent by the server when communicating with clients.
+This communication type will be sent by the server when communicating with clients.
 It will be sent by the server to the client whenever the client attempts to login to their account with an incorrect password or the account does not exist.

 ```javascript
 {